-If you’re landing on my blog after googling something like, “How much do influencers charge per post” or “Instagram influencer rates,” I’m guessing you want to become an influencer or already a full-time influencer—you don’t want to leave money on the table!
+And if you’re landing on my blog after Googling something like, “How much do influencers charge per post” or “Instagram influencer rates,” I’m guessing you want to become an Instagram influencer or already a full-time influencer.

-In this blog, we will break down all the components to create your price for sponsored content so you can start earning an INCOME from your work and have a successful influencer CAREER.
+That’s why in this blog, we will break down all the components to create your price for sponsored content so you can start earning an INCOME from your work and have a successful influencer CAREER.
 Because free deals don’t pay bills.